1183 Jutta: Classification and orbit

-This asteroid is a member of the Nysa family (405), the largest asteroid family that can be divided further into subfamilies with different spectral properties.
-Jutta orbits the Sun in the inner main-belt at a distance of 2.1–2.7 AU once every 3 years and 8 months (1,344 days).
+Jutta orbits the Sun in the inner main asteroid belt at a distance of 2.1–2.7 AU, once every 3 years and 8 months (1,344 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 3° with respect to the ecliptic.
+This asteroid is a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main belt.
 The body's observation arc begins at Heidelberg, six days after its official discovery observation.

 Physical characteristics

 Slow rotator

 In March 2011, a rotational lightcurve of Jutta was obtained from photometric observations by American astronomer Robert Stephens at his Santana Observatory (646) and Goat Mountain Astronomical Research Station (G79) in California.
 Lightcurve analysis gave a rotation period of 212.5±5.0 hours with a brightness amplitude of 0.10 magnitude (U=2).
 During the same period, French amateur astronomer Pierre Antonini obtained a provisional period of 36 hours, which is now considered incorrect.

 While most asteroid have a rotation period between 2 and 20 hours, Jutta is a slow rotator, approximately among the Top 250 slowest ones known to exist.
 Also, no evidence of a tumbling motion has been found.